Skip to main content

 Deaths annually (WHO 2022)

-All content sourced from NHS & WHO 100% of donations go to the field An initiative of World Aid Network
+Reviewed against NHS & WHO guidelines An initiative of World Aid Network

 Education saves lives